vikejs/vike/readme.md

 By overriding `_default.page.server.js` you can even render some of your pages with an entire different view framework such as React.

-Note how files are colocated and share the same base `/pages/about.page.*`;
+Note how files are collocated and share the same base `/pages/about.page.*`;
 this is how you tell `vite-plugin-ssr` that `/pages/about.page.client.js` is the browser-side code of `/pages/about.page.vue`.

 The `.page.server.js` and `.page.client.js` files give you full control over rendering.